 Wherever possible, use electrified campsites, portable power stations, and solar generators to meet your power needs.
 You may use a portable power station or solar generator at any time of day.

-You can see a list of parks with electrified sites, on the ‘find a park’ page.
+You can see a list of parks with electrified sites, using our find a park tool.
 Simply select ‘electrical hook-ups’ under ‘facilities’ in the left-hand column.

 Waste disposal

-If these are not accessible, pack out your waste.
-Take all food scraps and any hazardous materials with you when you leave.
-This includes recyclable items and food waste left over from cooking, eating, and washing up.
+Use the recycling, garbage, and wastewater disposal facilities provided, whenever available.
+If these are not available, pack out your waste.
+Take all food scraps, hazardous materials, and anything left over from cooking, eating, and washing up.

 Use public washrooms where available.
-If you are in a backcountry area with no facilities, bury human waste and toilet paper.
-It should be buried at least 20 cm deep and 70 m from any water source.
-Urinate away from vegetation and water.
+In areas with no facilities, urinate away from vegetation and water.
+Pack out used toilet paper with garbage.
+Bury human waste at least 20 cm deep and 70 m from any water source.

 Pet etiquette

-For information on keeping your pets, and yourself, safe around wildlife, see wildlife, below.
+For information on keeping your pets, and yourself, safe around wildlife, see the wildlife section.

 Fresh air